 - Suspend your social media accounts until your settlement money is in your hand.
 The contents of your accounts can be used as evidence against you.

 - Know the statute of limitations deadline for your claim, and do not let it pass without either a lawsuit or a signed settlement agreement.
-Florida generally gives you four years after the accident, but exceptions exist.
+Florida generally gives you two years after the accident (as of March 24, 2023 — before that date, you typically had four years to file; if your accident occurred after that date, you’re subject to the two-year deadline).

 - Gather as much admissible evidence as you can before you begin negotiating.
 This will improve your bargaining position.